Loggly: Operations

 Loggly is headquartered in San Francisco, California.
 The company had 54 employees and 10,000 customers in October 2017.
 Loggly records log data from any device and reports it in a real-time management platform with trend data.

-Technology

 Loggly is a cloud-based log management service provider.
 It does not require the use of proprietary software agents to collect log data.
 The service uses open-source technologies, including Elasticsearch, Apache Lucene 4 and Apache Kafka.